Did the Budget hit the mark in terms of New Zealanders' real concerns?

 The increasing cost of living was rated as the most concerning issue; 57 per cent of respondents rated it as extremely concerning.

-Increasing energy prices and the cost of essential sservices were rated extremely concerning by 49 per cent and 48 per cent of respondents respectively.
+Increasing energy prices and the cost of essential services were rated extremely concerning by 49 per cent and 48 per cent of respondents respectively.

 READ MORE: